6uoMycop/notes/BDB.md

 The statistics for this cache say that there have been 4,273 requests of the cache, and only 116 of those requests required an I/O from disk.
 This means that the cache is working well, yielding a 97% cache hit rate.

 ### Access Method Operations
+#### Partitioning databases
+You can improve concurrency on your database reads and writes by splitting access to a single database into multiple databases.
+This helps to avoid contention for internal database pages, as well as allowing you to spread your databases across multiple disks, which can help to improve disk I/O.

+While you can manually do this by creating and using more than one database for your data, DB is capable of partitioning your database for you.
+When you use DB's built-in database partitioning feature, your access to your data is performed in exactly the same way as if you were only using one database; all the work of knowing which database to use to access a particular record is handled for you under the hood.

+Only the BTree and Hash access methods are supported for partitioned databases.

+You indicate that you want your database to be partitioned by calling DB->set_partition() before opening your database the first time.

+There are two ways to indicate what key/data pairs should go on which partition.
+The second is by providing a callback that returns the number of the partition on which a specified key is placed.

 ### The Berkeley DB Environment
 All applications sharing a database environment share resources such as buffer space and locks.